-3GPP RAN1 responded to IEEE 802 in its Liaison Statement to IEEE 802 dated November 2016 (R1-1613770).
+3GPP RAN1 responded to IEEE 802 in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770).
 In the first part of its response, 3GPP RAN1 asserted that such reservation signals represent legitimate overhead.
 However, 3GPP RAN1 also notified IEEE 802 that there is discussion of adding a statement in 36.300 to minimize the transmission of such signals.
 In the second part of its response, 3GPP RAN1 noted that shortened TTI candidates may be incorporated into FS3 for LAA in the future as a follow on from the current work to add 2-symbol, 4-symbol and 1-slot TTI to Release 14 for FS1 and FS2.

 IEEE 802 does not agree that reservation signals are legitimate overhead, at least partially based on 3GPP RAN1’s assertion in a previous Liaison Statement to IEEE 802 that deferring sending energy until a subframe boundary or partial subframe boundary … provided good LAA performance.
 This assertion highlights the unnecessary and wasteful nature of these reservation signals thus emphasizing their illegitimacy in unlicensed spectrum.
-However, IEEE 802 is pleased that 3GPP RAN1 is likely to adopt IEEE 802’s suggestions for a recommendation to avoid the use of reservation signals and for LAA to include more partial sub-frame starting positions (albeit not in LAA Rel.
-13).
+However, IEEE 802 is pleased that 3GPP has decided (3GPP RP-170848) to adopt IEEE 802’s suggestions for a recommendation to avoid the use of reservation signals by making LAA to include more partial sub-frame starting positions (albeit not in LAA Rel.
+13/14).

 IEEE 802 now believes that this issue is heading towards consensus based on 3GPP RAN1’s efforts to minimize the time between the time a device obtains access to the channel and the next subframe.
 In the meantime, IEEE 802 requests that: